BestTimesToVisit.com Logo

 attraction

 Escape the crowds and witness the ancient Mayan ruins of El Rey bathed in the soft glow of dawn.
-This smaller, less-visited site offers a peaceful connection to history, and you might even spot iguanas basking on the stones as the day begins.
+This smaller, less-visited site offers a peaceful connection to history, often with iguanas basking in the early warmth, providing a tranquil start to your day before the heat sets in.

 Best time: Nov-Apr